Rush (Rush album): Remasters

 Rush was remastered again in 2011 by Andy VanDette for the "Sector" box sets, which re-released all of Rush's Mercury-era albums.
 The album is included in the Sector 1 set.

 The album was remastered and re-released on vinyl in April 2014 as part of a box set to celebrate its 40th anniversary.
 The 2014 vinyl version included a replica of the original Moon Records label on the LP.

 Rush was remastered for vinyl in 2015 as a part of the official "12 Months of Rush" promotion.
 The high definition master prepared for this release was also made available for purchase in 24-bit/96 kHz and 24-bit/192 kHz formats, at several high-resolution audio online music stores.
 These masters have significantly less dynamic range compression than the 1997 remasters and the "Sector" remasters by Andy VanDette.

 Track listing

-All songs written by Geddy Lee and Alex Lifeson, except "Need Some Love" which its lyrics were written by Lee with John Rutsey, (Note: Although the sleeve credits Lee and Lifeson as writers of "Need Some Love", Lifeson admitted in a 2011 MusicRadar interview Rutsey and Lee wrote the lyrics.) and "In the Mood", written solely by Lee.
+All songs written by Geddy Lee and Alex Lifeson, except "Need Some Love" (lyrics written by Lee and John Rutsey), (Note: Although the sleeve credits Lee and Lifeson as writers of "Need Some Love", Lifeson admitted in a 2011 MusicRadar interview Rutsey and Lee wrote the lyrics.) and "In the Mood", written solely by Lee.